EQ measures emotional intelligence – your ability to sense and effectively apply the power of emotions.

 I’m a believer that being happy at work is a worthy, even necessary, goal.
 Being your best self and understanding others has a huge impact on that happiness.
 This assessment and the work that follows drive long-lasting changes that positively impact you every single day.

-Your investment of $250 includes private access to the online assessment, a custom 21-page report, and a one-on-one debrief with me, so you understand your results and where to go from here.
+Your investment includes private access to the online assessment, a custom 21-page report, and a one-on-one debrief with me, so you understand your results and where to go from here.
 Contact me with questions or to get started!